ambonvik/cimba/README.md

 each trial), and `cmi_` (internal stuff that your model does not need to interact with).
 The different functions are then bundled in modules (effectively classes) like `cmb_process.h`, containing the API for that part of the library.
-These modules form logical inheritance hierarchies, where e.g. a `cmb_process` is a derived subclass from a `cmi_coroutine`, inheriting all its methods and members.
+These modules form logical inheritance hierarchies, where e.g., a `cmb_process` is a derived subclass from a `cmi_coroutine`, inheriting all its methods and members.

 We distinguish between "is a" (inheritance) and "has a" (composition) relationships.